charmbracelet/charm/README.md

 ```

 Or download a package or binary from the [releases][releases] page.
 All
-major platforms and architectures are supported, including FreeBSD, OpenBSD and
+major platforms and architectures are supported, including ARM.
-ARM.

 You can also just build and install it yourself: